MiddletonCommunityVoice/services-list/content/stroke/stroke-assoc.md

 ### Information
 Help for people and families following a stroke.
-GP referals to Middleton Arena to help you get back on your feetincluding activities for disabled and .
+GP referals to Middleton Arena to help you get back on your feet including activities for disabled and rehabilitation